List of alcoholic drinks: Definition

 A distilled beverage, spirit drink, or liquor is an alcoholic drink containing ethanol that is produced by distillation (i.e., concentrating by distillation) of ethanol produced by means of fermenting grains, fruits, botanicals, vegetables, seeds, or roots.
 Vodka, gin, baijiu, shōchū, soju, tequila, rum, whisky, brandy, and singani are examples of distilled drinks.
 Beer, wine, cider, sake, and huangjiu are examples of fermented drinks.

 Hard liquor is used in North America, and India, to distinguish distilled drinks from undistilled ones, and to suggest that undistilled are implicitly weaker.

-List of known liquors
+List of liquors

 The following are liquors being produced around the world (by type, then alphabetically):